Which are the supporting documents and expenses of real property sellers?

 1. Tax clearance certificate for the sale of real property

 That’s issued either by taxis net -if the seller has no outstanding tax liabilities-, or by the competent Tax Office of the seller.
 In this second case, the certificate must also indicate the real property to be transferred.

 2. Insurance clearance certificate and tax certificate by the competent IKA department

-if the seller is or was a trader, freelancer or a member of a company or consortium, or if in the last decade he has been building or built a house or if he has bought a house built in the last decade.
+If the seller is or was a trader, freelancer or a member of a company or consortium, or if he has been building or built a house in the last decade or bought a house built in the last decade.
 This certificate is issued specifically for the transfer of real property by the Construction Department of IKA to which the property being transferred belongs (a non-debt service note may be requested from IKA to which the seller’s business belongs).
 If there are no outstanding debts, this certificate may be obtained online by a Notary, but only if it regards a land plot without any buildings in it or on behalf of the contractor and the landowner.

 3. Certificate of non-debt of real property tax (TAP)

 Issued by the Municipality to which the property belongs.
-In order for the owner to obtain the TAP certificate, he must submit to the competent department of the Municipality:
+For the owner to obtain the TAP certificate, he must submit to the competent department of the Municipality:

 – a recent PPC bill

 – real property ownership contract

 However, if the transferred real property is a plot of land without a building in it, no TAP certificate is required.